 What is the concert attire?

-- Plain, black, floor to mid-calf length dress with full or 3⁄4 length sleeves and black shoes OR
+- Plain, black floor to mid-calf length dress with full to ¾ length sleeves

-Women should ask if they are uncertain about the concert attire they are planning.
+Members should direct questions towards the UWE executive board (email@example.com) if they are uncertain about the concert attire they are planning to wear.